 Arthritis is a disease that prevents the smooth movement of your joints.
 Most commonly, arthritis causes pain, swelling, stiffness, and loss of function.
 There are more than 100 types of arthritis.
 The word “arthritis” comes from two Greek words, meaning joint inflammation or joint degeneration.

 The most common pain-causing movements are bending and straightening the arm, wrist, hand, fingers, knees, and ankles.
 Arthritis will not improve on its own.

 Arthritis is the biggest cause of disability in people over 55 years of age.
 Most people with arthritis feel achy and stiff, especially in the morning or after periods of inactivity.
 You might not be able to do things the way you used to, but you can still be active.

 Osteoporosis is a disease that makes your bones weaker and more likely to break.
 Many people — both men and women — have it long before they know what caused their bone loss and hip fracture.
 It often goes undiagnosed because its early symptoms are vague and easily confused with the aches and pains of aging, or attributed to other causes.

 Osteoporosis is a condition that mostly affects people over the age of 50, but younger people can be affected too.
 Fortunately, there are many treatments to help slow the loss of bone density and many things you can do to keep your bones as strong as possible.
-If you’re noticing the symptoms of osteoporosis, consult the best osteoporosis surgeon.
+If you’re noticing the symptoms of osteoporosis, consult the best osteoporosis doctor.